Mumbai local train crash: Motorman says he stared death in the face

-That’s how motorman L Tiwari described, to Western Railway officials, the moment when he realised that the train he was piloting was going to crash into platform no 3 of Churchgate station; luckily, he survived without major injuries
+Motorman L Tiwari described to WR officials the moment when he realised the train he was piloting was going to crash into platform no 3 of Churchgate station; luckily, he survived without major injuries

 “Meri aankhon ke saamne maut dekha,” a shaken L Tiwari told Western Railway officials yesterday, describing the moments when he realised that the train he was piloting was running out of track, hurtling, at high speed, towards platform no 3 of Churchgate station.

 More than half of the ladies’ coach of the local literally flew off the tracks.
 Pic/Bipin Kokate

 In the harrowing seconds that followed, more than half of the ladies’ coach of the flying local as the galloping train was dubbed by people inside it even before the crash literally flew off the tracks and came to rest on the platform, giving commuters the shock of their lives.
 Thankfully, no one was seriously injured.

 Motorman L Tiwari and two others have been suspended

 The accident happened around 11.20 am yesterday, when the Bhayander-Churchgate fast local entered the station premises at a speed of nearly 30 kmph, according to sources, who added that by the time the motorman, L Tiwari, began applying the brakes, it was too late.

 Officials said the buffers at Churchgate station were replaced a year or so ago and the damage could have been much worse had the old ones still been in place.
 Pic/Shadab Khan

 The train overshot the tracks and rammed into the buffer a spring-like system designed to prevent injuries and keep trains from going beyond the end of a section of track.
 “The train had stopped several times between the Marine Lines and Churchgate stations.